-Is It Better to Brush Your Teeth Before Breakfast or After?
+Is it better to brush your teeth before breakfast or after?

 And finally, said Dr. Rocio Quinonez, a professor of pediatric dentistry at the University of North Carolina at Chapel Hill, a reason to integrate brushing into your “getting up” routine is to prevent the possibility that you will run out of time or forget to do it later.
 This is especially true if you have kids, she added, because tooth brushing is most likely the last thing on your mind once you’ve scarfed down breakfast and are rushing out the door.

-If this sounds like a familiar situation, or if you tend to eat breakfast outside of your home or at work, the answer is clear, Gonzalez-Cabezas said — “brush your teeth before leaving the house, otherwise you won’t brush at all.”
+If this sounds like a familiar situation, or if you tend to eat breakfast outside your home or at work, the answer is clear, Gonzalez-Cabezas said: “Brush your teeth before leaving the house; otherwise you won’t brush at all.”

 On the other hand, there are arguments for waiting until after breakfast to brush, Gonzalez-Cabezas said.